ChatterjeeAyan/UPNA/README.md

-# Disentangling Node Attributes from Graph Topology for Improved Generalizability in Link Prediction
+# UPNA (Unsupervised Pre-training of Node Attributes): Disentangling Node Attributes from Graph Topology for Improved Generalizability in Link Prediction

 # Abstract

-Predicting whether two nodes u and v are connected in a graph (a.k.a. link prediction) is useful in many application domains, from friend recommendations in social networks to drug discovery in drug-target interaction networks.
-The most common setting in link prediction is the transductive scenario, where both nodes u and v are observed during training.
-When one or both nodes are not observed during training, the link prediction setting is referred to as semi-inductive and inductive, respectively.
-In the absence of topological information, link prediction models are forced to use node attributes to make accurate predictions for previously unobserved nodes.
-For example, recommending a new item to a user in the semi-inductive setting or identifying the interaction between a new protein target and a newly developed drug in the inductive setting requires meaningful pairwise learning of node attributes.
-In addition, the semi-inductive and inductive scenarios are of interest for predicting connections in temporal networks, where newly arrived nodes connect to temporal instances of the graph, and create a topology that evolves over time.

-We investigate the interplay between node attributes and graph topology from an information-theoretic standpoint and show how node attributes, which contain information beyond graph topology, improve the generalization power of link prediction models quantified in terms of inductive link prediction performance.
-UPNA (Unsupervised Pre-training of Node Attributes) on large corpora allows us to learn the latent mechanism of graph generation independent of the observed graph.
-By gaining insight into the graph growth mechanism via node attributes, we remove the observational bias associated with a fixed snapshot of the training graph and are able to make meaningful predictions about unobserved nodes while bypassing topological shortcuts.
-Pre-training of node attributes improves inductive link prediction performance by multiple folds compared to the state-of-the-art (between 3X to 34X on benchmark datasets).
-UPNA can be extended to any pairwise learning task, such as the cold-start problem in recommender systems and entity resolution.
-UPNA integrated with existing link prediction models, which leverage attribute information, can improve the generalizability of a wide class of state-of-the-art methods in link prediction.
+Link prediction is a crucial task in graph machine learning with diverse applications.
+We explore the interplay between node attributes and graph topology and demonstrate that incorporating pre-trained node attributes improves the generalization power of link prediction models.
+Our proposed method, UPNA (Unsupervised Pre-training of Node Attributes), enables us to learn the latent mechanism of graph generation independent of the observed graph.
+By leveraging pre-trained node attributes, we overcome observational bias and make meaningful predictions about unobserved nodes, surpassing state-of-the-art performance (3X to 34X improvement on benchmark datasets).
+UPNA can be applied to various pairwise learning tasks and integrated with existing link prediction models to enhance their generalizability and bolster graph generative models.

 # Reproducing the Results